mmahnken/hackbrightforgood/content/tutorial.md

 But seriously, you can do whatever you want at this point.
 Hopefully you can see that the possibilities are limitless.
 Here are a mere 3 of them.

+###Twitter-like Microblog in Flask
-+ Continue with Miguel Grinberg's comprehensive tutorial of a Microblog (a.k.a.
+Continue with Miguel Grinberg's comprehensive tutorial of a Microblog (a.k.a.
 Twitter), but think of your own #hackbrightforgood theme to make it your own.
 You will learn how to store things in the SQLite database, how to make a profile page with Gravatar avatars, and implement a login system.

  	_Prerequisites: debugging skills, ability to follow written directions carefully, basic command line knowledge_

+###To-Do List in Flask
-+ Make a social-good themed to-do list application with Flask using Christian Fernandez's [Tipsy Tutorial](http://chriszf.github.com/tipsy/).
+Make a social-good themed to-do list application with Flask using Christian Fernandez's [Tipsy Tutorial](http://chriszf.github.com/tipsy/).

  	_Prerequisites: debugging skills, ability to follow written directions carefully, basic command line knowledge, some knowledge of HTML_

+###Instagram App
-+ Spread happiness and enable creativity by making an instaGIF generator using [this tutorial by Zulko](http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python/) or make your own instragram filters using [this tutorial by Ajay Kumar N](http://pypix.com/python/instagram-filters-python/)
+Spread happiness and enable creativity by  or make your own instragram filters using [this tutorial by Ajay Kumar N](http://pypix.com/python/instagram-filters-python/)

+ 	_Prerequisites: command line knowledge, ability to make your own Flask templates and handlers, intermediate HTML5 knowledge_

+###GIF Generator
+Happiness is good.
+If what you hack on makes other people happy... you're hackin' for good.
+That's my story and I'm sticking to it.
+If you slightly modify the files from [this tutorial by Zulko](http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python/) to take some kind of user input, and then put it into a Flask app, you'd have an instaGIF generator for all to enjoy.

- 	_Prerequisites: ability to make your own Flask templates and handlers, some intermediate HTML5 knowledge_
+	_Prerequisites: command line knowledge, ability to make your own Flask templates and handlers, some intermediate HTML5 knowledge_